catbutler/waycalm/README.md

 ## Being
 - Being is a behavior, required by all other behaviors.
-While being, a thing exhibits all its intrinsic qualities -- Sensing=Translating sensor readings into consciousness -- Being conscious is pseudovoluntary, meaning it happens automatically but can be directed by the behaver.
-It entails integrating sensory inputs into persistent patterns
+While being, a thing exhibits all its intrinsic qualities.
-Reality is the perception, not the thing itself
+-- Sensing is a behavior comprising the detection of other things' behaviors through ongoing biological measures.
+-- Being conscious is the ongoing integration of sensations into a unified subjective perspective.